Resource Lab

 Better interaction design does not have to mean building something complicated.

-Sometimes it is as simple as showing feedback in the right place, breaking a process into smaller steps, helping someone compare options, making tradeoffs visible, or turning a troubleshooting moment into a clear next action.
+Sometimes it is as simple as showing feedback in the right place, breaking a process into smaller steps, helping someone compare options, making tradeoffs visible, turning a troubleshooting moment into a clear next action, helping someone recover from a mistake with better judgment, teaching them how to separate signal from noise before they act, visualizing data in a way learners can actually understand, or using game mechanics to reinforce attention instead of distract from it.

 That is the kind of work I want Resource Lab to support.